 \section{Introduction}

-Concurrent programs with non-deterministic scheduling may show exponentially large state spaces which is a hurdle for automated verification such as model checking~\cite{Valmari1996}.
-In contrast to testing, verification covers all possible program behavior, including different behavior due to non-deterministic scheduling.
+Concurrent programs with non-deterministic scheduling may show exponentially large state spaces with respect to the number of threads and events per thread, which is a hurdle for automated verification techniques such as model checking~\cite{Valmari1996}.
+In contrast to testing, verification covers all possible program behaviors, including different behaviors due to non-deterministic scheduling.
 In order to reduce the complexity of the verification task, model checking techniques such as partial order reduction (POR)~\cite{Clarke1999, Godefroid1996, Flanagan2005} exist that reduce a concurrent program's state space.
 Although recent POR algorithms~\cite{Wachter2013, Abdulla2014, Albert2017, Sousa2017} show considerable improvements, even reduced state spaces may be of exponential size~\cite{Godefroid1996} and state of the art tools for automated verification may need a long time to verify a program.
 In other cases, state of the art tools may even not terminate at all for a given program.
 Even if it is possible to manually rewrite such a program to make it tractable by a particular tool, such a process would be time consuming.
 Overall, the delay that is introduced by verification between completion of the implementation of a concurrent program and deployment, the \emph{verification delay}, is presumably still unacceptably high for a wide industrial adoption of verification.

 \emph{Iteratively Relaxed Scheduling} (IRS)~\cite{Metzler2017} is a framework for verification of safety properties on concurrent programs under non-deterministic scheduling.
-It enables a reduction and adjustment of the verification delay by enforcing scheduling constraints that ensure a safe program execution even when only a fraction of the sate space is already proven to be safe.
+It enables a reduction and adjustment of the verification delay by enforcing scheduling constraints that ensure a safe program execution even when only a fraction of the state space is already proven to be safe.
 By iteratively using intermediate verification results, scheduling constraints can be relaxed to gradually increase the amount of non-determinism of scheduling.